This post may contain affiliate links. Please see my disclosure policy for details.

 What we can see today is the ruin of the Great Hall but it was thought to be much larger than that.

-There were also many chapels, a large kitchens and a stables that could hold over 200 horses.
+There were also many chapels, large kitchens, and stables that could hold over 200 horses.
 On the grounds was a fishing pond used by the kings with pike and roach fish.

 The Robin Hood connection to King John’s Palace